Residency Guide

 • Vacation: BEVA supports the legal requirement that workers who work a 5-day week must receive at least 28 days’ paid annual leave per year, including bank holidays (i.e. 20 days plus bank holidays or days off in lieu).

 • Sickness and maternity pay/Private health care/Pension schemes: These are likely to vary between programmes and will be heavily influenced by whether you are a student or employee.
+As a student you would not be able to pay into a pension and there is usually more limited (or no) benefits related to sickness.
 It is worth understanding the details of these aspects before applying to a particular programme.

 • Postgraduate qualification: Some residencies will be linked to an additional post-graduate qualification other than board-certification, such as a Masters programme, but this will usually only be at Universities.
 This is likely to provide additional training in areas such as research skills and teaching, which are useful attributes, and often reflects a more structured residency training programme.